indico/indico/doc/guides/source/UserGuide/Conferences.rst

 |image150|

     You will need to fill in the form and click on *submit* .

+    From Indico version *1.2* a rich abstract editor is provided supporting *LaTeX* commands and the *Markdown* markup language.

 * **Accept**: If you have the correct rights, you can accept abstracts (if not, you can only propose to accept).
 Tick the corresponding box, and then click on *Accept*.
 A new page will appear, where you can choose the destination track, session, the type of contribution and if you wish to send an email notification or not.
 Once you have chosen all the options, click on *accept*.